humansconf/humansconf.org/venue-and-date.md

 ## Getting to the Venue

-The venue is a mere 50km away from Frankfurt am Main, one of europe's central transport hubs.
-It can be easily reached by train, car and even bike.
+The venue is located near Aschaffenburg, Germany, which again is ~50km away from Frankfurt am Main, a transport hub with a well-connected train station and airport.

 We will update this section with more detailed info, closer to the conference date, until then please refer to the [venue website on how to get there](https://www.natuerlich-tagen.de/anreise/).

-_Photo credit on this page: https://www.natuerlich-tagen.de/_